hemantapaudel/spring-integration-example/README.md

-# Read Me First
-The following was discovered as part of building this project:

-* The original package name 'com.spring.integration.example.spring-integration' is invalid and this project uses 'com.spring.integration.example.springintegration' instead.

-# Getting Started
-In this repository , I have create three service.
+In this repository , I have created three services.

 * account service
 * transaction service